Rank and file members of the Seattle Education Association released the following statement in solidarity with the Palestinian people on June 14:

 There are people that are dying and there are people here in your communities who are suffering because of it, and when you’re deciding that it’s not important or it’s too difficult, you’re talking about real people who know you and love you.

-Darrin Hoop is a socialist and member of the Seattle Education Association.
+Darrin Hoop is a socialist and a member of the Seattle Education Association, National Educators United, and the Tempest Collective.